-Lux is among the top tier of AP mid champions, due to the fact that she out-ranges almost everyone else, has a form of built-in survivability, as well as her exceptional damage output.
-She is also one of the safest picks for Mid lane, along with Nidalee and Anivia, because there are no champions that counters her 100%.
-While some lanes can be a bit difficult, assuming both players are of around equal skill level, Lux will never lose a lane.
+Lux is a strong mid laner, due to the fact that she out-ranges almost everyone else, has a form of built-in survivability, as well as her exceptional damage output.
+She is also one of the safest picks for Mid lane, along with Orianna and Ziggs, because there are few champions that counter her.
+While some lanes can be a bit difficult, assuming both players are of around equal skill level, Lux will seldom lose a lane.

 Lux, however, is a natural support.
 Not "support", as in keeping your AD carry alive, but "support", as in working together with your teammates to win a fight late-game.
 Despite your exceptional damage output, you can NOT burst down more than 2 targets at the same time.
 With all your spells on cooldown, you're extremely vulnerable.
 This is where teamwork comes into play.
 A good way to describe this would be: Your team's tank is doing their job at the front lines, and you support them by throwing out Light Bindings and Prismatic Barriers.
 You're supporting the tank, so he won't be taking too much damage, and he's supporting you by tanking damage, so the enemies would not jump on you.
 That's just an example; Lux should be having this kind of symbiotic relation with just about every member of the team.
 It's almost impossible to do well as Lux if you cannot work with your team, or vice versa.